saturnlighting/literature-review/README.md

 #### What type of road lighting is the most suitable for cycling to increase and be safer?

+Studies used different measurements for road lighting, without specifying the type or levels of lighting.
+Find out the most suitable, environmentally friendly and “green” solution to fulfill the cyclists road lighting requirements.

 (Fotios and Castleton 2017)

 ## Research gaps